opendistro-for-elasticsearch/data-prepper/examples/trace-analytics-sample-app/README.md

 Each API call in the chains above calls `/logs (analytics-service:8087)` in the analytics service.

+Trace data is sent to the OpenTelemetry Collector which then exports traces to an instance of Data Prepper.
+This sample app contains a lightweight DNS server to handle custom hostname resolution, enabling multiple Prepper instances to be found under the same hostname.
+Any hostnames not resolvable by the DNS server are forwarded to Docker's embedded DNS at 127.0.0.11.

 ## Run

 To run this application together with client: